SXYTEM/UrbanOctoWaffle/README.md

    ```shell
    node ./src
    ```
-9. Go to the server which you invited the bot to, and type a four-letter word, ending in "ing".
+9. Go to the server which you invited the bot to, and send a message containing a word ending in "ing".
 The bot will reply with the same word, except ending with "ong".
 Voilá!